Dspecht7123/ASP.NETCoreLocalizationResourceFileManger/README.md

 # Resx Manager

 With the Resx Manager you can maintain several .resx-Files at once.
 It helps you to keep track of different translations by showing all of them in one view.

+**Feel free to open a issue if you encounter problems or miss any features.**

 <img src="https://raw.githubusercontent.com/Dspecht7123/ASP.NETCoreLocalizationResourceFileManger/main/ResxHelperScreenshot.png" alt="Resx Manager" width="60%"/>

 ## Features

-### manage resx files in one view
+### manage several resx files in one view
 To open the extension press `Strg+Shift+P` and enter `Resource Manager`.

 The extension searches for all files with the ending `.resx` in your repository and combines them into one data structure.